kat-app/katapp-docs/README.md

 The documentation is written using *Markdown*.
 All the contents of the documentation site are located within the `./content` directory.

-The documentation is written in only in English.
+The documentation is written only in English.

 We use the open source [Relearn theme](https://github.com/McShelby/hugo-theme-relearn) for Hugo.
 You can find instructions on how to write and style Hugo pages on the [official Hugo website](https://gohugo.io/getting-started/quick-start/) or on the [official website of the Relearn theme](https://mcshelby.github.io/hugo-theme-relearn/).